Subway Couldn't Even Give Its Sandwiches Away for Free In Latest Revamp Move, Insider Says

 Thousands of free sandwiches went unclaimed

 But perhaps the biggest disaster was the chain's major sub giveaway that accompanied the big new menu rollout.
-Subway announced that on July 13, it would give away a million free sandwiches to the first 50 customers at each of their locations.
-And while the promise of free food usually spells a major traffic draw to fast-food restaurants, it seems that Subway couldn't give away their planned number of free sandwiches… because customers simply didn't want them.
+Subway announced that on July 13, it would give away a million free sandwiches to the first 50 customers at each of its locations.
+And while the promise of free food usually spells a major traffic draw to fast-food restaurants, it seems that Subway couldn't give away the planned number of free sandwiches… because customers simply didn't want them.

 According to our source, who operates several Subway locations and communicates with fellow franchisees regularly, the average number of free sandwiches given away was a measly 20 per location.

 "There were a few stores that did have 50 giveaways, but quite frankly, most stores managed 10 to 20," our source says.
 "That's what I've heard from at least 100 franchisees."